gordielachance/pinterest-importer/readme.txt

 Pinterest Importer allows you to connect to your Pinterest.com account; to grab all your pins (including from secret boards); and to import them as Wordpress posts.

-The difference with other plugins is that it is not based on the (very limited) official Pinterest API.
+The difference with other plugins is that it is not based on the (very limited) official Pinterest API; which also requires SSL.
 This means that you can make a full backup (instead of getting only the last x pins); but it also means the plugin may broke one day or another.
 Better use it quick !